 I press my lips together so hard they turn into another thin, white line to keep that word from escaping.
 Royal would use it against me.

-I never ‘slammed’ Mark into anything.
+I never “slammed” Mark into anything.
 I pushed him.
 Gently.
 It’s not my fault he broke his arm because he has brittle bones.
-I shift my gaze at a bookcase against the wall, filled with pristine books on childhood development, sensitivity, learning disabilities, and special needs.
-Books Royal never bothered to read.
+I shift my gaze to a bookcase against the wall, filled with pristine books on childhood development, sensitivity, learning disabilities, and special needs.
+Books Royal obviously never bothered to read.

 “Mark’s a dumhuvud,” I hiss.

-Royal places a heavy folder containing my disciplinary history in between us.
-He adorned it with my official name in red letters, aware I hate that color because of what happened to Dad.
-Another matter I hope to solve once I translated the last sentence.
+Royal places a heavy folder containing my disciplinary history between us.
+He adorned it with my official name in red letters.
+I’m sure he is aware that I hate that color because of what happened to Dad.
+Another matter I hope to solve once I translate the last sentence.